sonar-perl/sonar-perl/README.md

 ### Compatibility and known issues

-We support the all SonarQube versions from 5.6 up to 6.7.
+We support the all SonarQube versions from 6.7 (LTS).
 Please report bugs or incompatibilities in our [bugtracker](https://github.com/sonar-perl/sonar-perl/issues).

-Due to an API discontinuation the code colorization only works with SonarQube versions below 6.4.

-Also, projects with mixed file encodings are currently not supported.
+Projects with mixed file encodings are currently not supported.

 ## Building the plugin from source